Zoo of Correlation Inequalities in Holography and Beyond: Summary and future outlook

 On the conjecture between $J_W$ and distillable entanglement, we further ask if $J_W$ could potentially be dual to $E_D\equiv E_D^{\rm[2WAY]}$, the distillable entanglement under two-way LOCC.
 While the earlier study indicates a sequence of one-way LOCC with randomized measurements would not improve distillability, whether it can be improved under generic two-way LOCC remains open.
 One supporting evidence comes from the \emph{two-way} strong superadditivity, which $E_D^{\rm[1WAY]}$ does \emph{not} necessarily have but $E_D^{\rm[2WAY]}$ does.
 We found that \emph{two-way} strong superadditivity holds for Haar random states, which are the simplest toy model of holographic states.
 Also, in pure AdS$_3$, numerically we find no counterexample.
 Thus, it is tempting to prove the two-way strong superadditivity geometrically in holography.
 Nevertheless, we also find that while topological proofs succeed in some cases, one remaining case requires a proof beyond a mere topological argument.
 We leave this conjecture of (two-way) strong superadditivity of $J_W$ as a future problem.

-On the technical side, the homological method we employed in this paper works in any dimension and is powerful enough to deal with holographic inequalities involving multiple EWCSs.
-While there have been numerous such geometric approaches in the past, to our knowledge, only a few papers have developed proofs with such a rigour, especially when EWCSs are included.
-Compared to entropies as in the holographic entropic cone program, inequalities involving multiple EWCS are less explored, and the homological tools developed and formalized in this paper would be useful in a future exploration.
+On the technical side, the topological method we employed in this paper works in any dimension and is powerful enough to deal with holographic inequalities involving multiple EWCSs.
+While there have been numerous such geometric approaches in the past, to our knowledge, only a few papers have developed proofs with such a rigour, especially when multiple EWCSs associated to different subregions are included.
+Compared to entropies as in the holographic entropic cone program, inequalities involving multiple EWCS are less explored, and the homological tools developed and formalized in this paper would be useful in future systematic exploration.

 ~